42atom/minelog/index.md

    4704 plots of size: 465.566 TiB
 Plot count for all harvesters: 179658
 Total size of plots: 17.364 PiB
-Estimated network space: 20.582 EiB
+Estimated network space: 20.701 EiB
-Expected time to win: 6 hours
+Expected time to win: 5 hours and 55 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key